Yikes2000/prettier-plugin-merge-extras/README.md

 A prettier plugin for less-opinionated options -- a fork of [prettier-plugin-merge](https://github.com/ony3000/prettier-plugin-merge) by necessity.

 ```
+    Align properties of object literals:

+        a = {
+            id   : 1,
+            name : 'alpha'
+            foo  : true,
+        }

-    Preserve first or last blank line of a block:     An expression:
+    Preserve first or last blank line of a block:

         if (condition) {